 The Delta Program offers a variety of workshops and courses to address the challenges of remote teaching while designing inclusive and effective learning experiences.
 They provide teaching professional development primarily for graduate students, teaching assistants and postdocs, but faculty and instructional staff are welcome.

-- Check out Delta’s events page here to see all of their upcoming workshops
+- Check out Delta’s events page to see upcoming workshops

-- Visit Delta’s courses page here to learn about their learning communities and classes
+- Visit Delta’s courses page to find learning communities and classes

-- Sign up for the Delta newsletter here to be notified as more events open
+- Sign up for the Delta newsletter to be notified as more events are added

 Madison Teaching and Learning Excellence